Morris Levy: Personal and family

-Location, Sunnyview Farm

 Marriages

 Levy married five times.
 In a 1986 interview with the Los Angeles Times, he stated, "the only thing I know about organized crime is my five ex-wives."
 Josh Alan Friedman, the author of a 2008 exposé of the music industry, Tell the Truth Until They Bleed, said that Levy had sent one of his wives to the hospital after beating her in a telephone booth.